HussainiMD/Email_Auth_Protected_Routes_Tanstack_Query/readme.md

 # Authentication & Route Protection.
-Data management using Tanstack Query
+Data management using Tanstack Query.
+A mock node server which supports Registraion, Signin and Posts API

 # Parcel